Although it can be incredibly stressful for investors, volatility is a completely normal part of a well-functioning share market.

-The names come from the fact that a bull thrusts its horns upwards, while a bear swipes its claws downwards.
+The names come from the fact that a bull thrusts its horns upwards while a bear swipes its claws downwards.
 These are used as visual metaphors to describe the direction of market trends.

 Can you protect your portfolio from a market correction?

 It is next to impossible to protect yourself from the effects of a market correction fully.
 Unfortunately, volatility is simply a natural part of the share market.
-But there are steps you can take to reduce the severity of its impact on your portfolio.
+But there are strategies you can take to reduce the severity of its impact on your portfolio.

 One of the most important things you can do is diversify your investments across multiple companies and industry sectors.
 That way, if certain companies or industries suffer corrections, some of your losses may be offset by gains made elsewhere.

 Another thing you can do is follow a dollar-cost averaging (DCA) investment strategy.

 This involves breaking up the amount you want to invest into smaller pieces and investing them periodically — say once a week — over time.
 Dollar-cost averaging takes a lot of the guesswork out of investing, as it relies on making regular, consistent investments rather than trying to time the market.